spacedsweden/docs/docs/sms/sms.md

   server.listen(3000);
 ```

 Before you can handle incoming traffic to your local server, you need open up a tunnel to your local server, for that you can use [ngrok](https://ngrok.com/) tunnel.
-Open a terminal/command prompt and type:
-`ngrok http 3000`
+Open a terminal/command prompt and type: `ngrok http 3000`

-Copy of the https address in your window

-run app.js in the command prompt 'node app.js'
+Copy the https address in your window run app.js in the command prompt 'node app.js'

 ![requestbin request](images/ngrok.png)

 Head over and change the callback URL in the dashboard for your SMS service.

-In the terminal windows start the app.js `node app.js`
+1. In the terminal windows start the app.js `node app.js`

-Send an SMS to your Sinch Number
+2. Send an SMS to your Sinch Number

-You should now see the request coming in
+3. You should now see the request coming in

 ![requestbin request](images/noderesponse.png)

-You can read more about all the different endpoints in th [API reference guid](https://developers.sinch.com/v1.0.1/reference)
+You can read more about all the different endpoints in the [API reference guide](https://developers.sinch.com/v1.0.1/reference)